-- large domestic items such as mattresses, furniture, white goods and e-waste; - garden organic material; - chemicals and other hazardous waste; and - abandoned vehicles, car parts and shopping trolleys.
+- large domestic items such as mattresses, furniture, white goods and e-waste; - construction and demolition waste including excavation waste and asbestos; - garden organic material; - chemicals and other hazardous waste; and - abandoned vehicles, car parts and shopping trolleys.

 Councils play a crucial role in managing and preventing illegal dumping.
 A regional program will help to ensure that illegally dumped wastes are managed and reported on in a consistent manner across the region.